 Staff Report and AAP Information Package: 2019-07-30 -AAP Water Infrastructure Info Pkg

-Public Information Meetings related to this project and the associated AAP were held on Wednesday, September 4th at 6:30pm, and Wednesday, September 18th at 3:30pm, both in Council Chambers.
+In September, two Public Information Meetings related to this project and the associated AAP were held in Council Chambers.
 View the related presentation here.